Survey definition: Meaning, types & research methods

 Cross-sectional surveys capture data at a single point in time, providing a snapshot of attitudes or behaviors—such as a one-time customer feedback form after a purchase.
 These are quick and cost-effective for immediate insights.

 Longitudinal surveys track the same group over weeks, months, or years to observe changes.
 Panel studies that measure public opinion during an election season or annual employee engagement surveys are common examples.
 These reveal trends and causality over time.
+According to SuperSurvey 2026 Survey Research Design Guide, longitudinal designs distinguish between trend surveys (different samples at different times) and panel surveys (same individuals repeatedly).

 Pulse surveys are brief, frequent check-ins—often just a few questions sent weekly or monthly—used by HR teams to monitor morale without overburdening staff.
 According to Pew Research Center's 2024 report on digital survey trends, pulse surveys have grown 40% in adoption since 2022 as organizations prioritize real-time feedback.